Deepika-505/html-by-deepika/README.md

-# html-by-deepika
+# python-by-deepika
-This repository contains my HTML projects and practice code
+This repository contains my Python projects and practice code